Another insurance payment?! You've got to be kidding!

 GAP stands for Guaranteed Asset Protection and is usually offered when you lease a brand new car.

-If your car is stolen/wrecked during your lease period, your insurer is only going to pay you the current market value.
+If your business or personal contract hire car is stolen/wrecked during your lease period, your insurer is only going to pay you the current market value.
 This is always going to be less than the original amount you took the lease out for.

 If the car is written off by your insurer, there may be a gap between what your insurer pays you and what you still owe the lease company.
 A GAP insurance policy covers this difference.